samiaab1990/getNYCholidays/README.md

 [15] "2022-11-24" "2022-12-25" "2022-12-26" "2023-01-01"

-# returns a data frame with date, holiday name, yyyy-mm-dd format and day of week
+# returns a data frame with date, holiday name, yyyy-mm-dd format and day of week based on the current year's calendar
 get_nyc_holidays(return_data_frame=TRUE)

               Date                        Holiday yyyy_mm_dd day_of_week